-Emails are good way to inform your customers when you have an upcoming launch or product update.
-You can have a series of product update or launch emails written to send out 1 week, 5 days, 3 days and 1 day before the product launch.
+Emails are a good way to inform your customers when you have an upcoming launch or product update.
+You can have a series of product updates or launch emails written to send out 1 week, 5 days, 3 days and 1 day before the product launch.

-Not only that, by informing about the product improvements done, people know that you are serious about the product and is always improving it to serve them better.
-People may not know the hard work or the optimization did for the product.
+Not only that but by informing them about the product improvements done, people know that you are serious about the product and are always improving it to serve them better.
+People may not know the hard work or the optimization done for the product.

 Hence, you need to get them informed.

 10. Host Challenges or Competitions

 Hosting a challenge is one of the ways to get people on board with your product fast.
 Instead of letting them explore the features one by one, you can conduct a challenge to guide them on how to use your product and make sure that they are getting results at the end of the challenge.

 This guided process will be much appreciated as you are in hand with them rather than signing them up for the trial and leaving them to explore themselves.